 For other notifications please complete our online forms at Notify WorkSafe.

-If you are notifying us about a non-workplace accident, including injury to a member of the public, involving electricity or gas, please use our Energy Safety Notification of a non-workplace event form.
+If you are notifying us about a non-workplace accident, including injury to a member of the public, involving electricity or gas, please use our notification of a non-workplace event form.

 Notify us using our online Notification of a non-workplace event form(external link)